Ommie1/playwright/README.md

 ## Getting Started

-Clone the code from repository, git clone https://UmairHassan1@bitbucket.org/takaful-bazaar/ui-automation.git
+Clone the code from repository,
 ### Prerequisites

 - NodeJS